tim-flaik/tim-flaik/windows_setup/setup instructions.md

 ssh -T git@github.com
 ```

 This should return a verification that you are connected.
-Onto Part 2
+Onto Part 2 we will set up a test python environment and register with github.